 Our speaker for the day was Koert Debeuf, a Belgian author and member of the Open VID (the Flemish Liberal party).
 He is a speech writer and spoke of various political issues, the banking crisis and the EU.
 However, what I found to be the most interesting were his thoughts on the difficulties of drafting speeches in at least two languages sometimes three or four.
 All of the speeches have to be in both French and Dutch, sometimes they also present in English and they may even sprinkle in a bit of German.

-Then a quick train ride back to Brussels for our dinner meetings with Nikolas Busse, NATO and EU Correspondent.
-I will let you know how that goes this evening!
+Then a quick train ride back to Brussels for our dinner meetings with Niko

 Nikolas's topic was titled "The European Union from a Journalist's Perspective" and I have to say, that this level of agreement pretty much sums it up.